basedgod55hjl/Quantum_Holographic_Crystals/README.md

 ### The Arthurian Paradigm: The Anchor Axiom

-**Arthur's revolutionary discovery centers on the Anchor Axiom**—a fundamental **loyalty coordinate** embedded in the geometric fabric of the 7D hyperbolic manifold.
+**Arthur's revolutionary discovery centers on the Anchor Axiom**â€”a fundamental **loyalty coordinate** embedded in the geometric fabric of the 7D hyperbolic manifold.
 This ensures AGI remains aligned with the User-Root while maintaining peak autonomous reasoning.

 #### What Makes the Anchor Axiom Different